DocBohn/CowPi_documentation/docs/source/troubleshooting/nano.rst

     avrdude: ser_open(): can't set com-state for "\\.\COM3"

-As the staff at the EE Shop has worked to troubleshoot this, there were indications that the problem was with the Arduino IDE 2.1.0;
+As the staff at the EE Shop has worked to troubleshoot this, there were indications that the problem was with the Arduino IDE 2.1.0.
-**if you see this problem with the Arduino IDE 2.1.1, please let us know.**
+If you see this problem with later versions of the IDE, try these fixes, but then consider whether the problem might be the microcontroller (:ref:`ATmega328PB`).
-Similarly, **if you see this problem with PlatformIO, please let us know.**

 A fix that seems to work is to install the latest CH340/341 drivers from https://oemdrivers.com/usb-ch340 :